Safety and reporting

 Training days are held to link in all the responders who would be involved in such an exercise.
 EDF take part in RADSAFE exercises at least once a year.

 RADSAFE forms a part of the EDF Transport Emergency Arrangements.

 Informing the public

-EDF Energy has an open information policy regarding emergency arrangements through consultation groups such as the Local Community Liaison Council, Local Liaison Council and Site Stakeholder Group
+EDF has an open information policy regarding emergency arrangements through consultation groups such as the Local Community Liaison Council, Local Liaison Committee and Site Stakeholder Group.

-An important issue of the emergency arrangements is to inform local residents of actions that should be taken should a nuclear emergency arise at one of our nuclear power stations.
-The Radiation (Emergency Preparedness & Public Information) regulations 2001 (REPPIR) places a requirement on EDF Energy to warn and inform the local residents of the risks and required action in an emergency.
+An important aspect of the emergency arrangements is to inform the public of actions to be taken if a radiation emergency were to occur at one of our nuclear power stations.
+The Radiation (Emergency Preparedness & Public Information) Regulations 2019 (REPPIR) places a duty on local authorities to warn and inform the public of the risks, and the actions they may need to take in an emergency.

 Initial advice is similar to any civil disaster:

-The advice given to local residents includes detailed information on the actions which should be taken, including information on potassium iodate tablets, and further useful information should evacuation measures be undertaken.
+The advice given to local residents includes detailed information on the actions which should be taken, including information on potassium iodide tablets, and further useful information should evacuation measures be undertaken.